stifskere/DjsBotTemplateTS/README.md

 # Discord.JS template for typescript

-This is a template for a discord bot that includes its own command and event handler, basically the base discord.js functions are implemented, so you don't need to do that.
+This is a TypeScript bot template for Discord.JS, it contains the basic utilities such as command registering and interaction/event handing.

-This only implements a command handler and an event handler.
+You may extend the content of this template to create your own customized bot.

 ## Getting started